duyet/okie.one/INSTALL.md

 10. Paste the Client ID and Client Secret in the Google provider settings
 11. Save the changes

+#### Guest user setup

+1. Go to your Supabase project dashboard
+2. Navigate to Authentication > Providers
+3. Toggle on "Allow anonymous sign-ins"

+This allows users limited access to try the product before properly creating an account.

 ### Database Schema

 Create the following tables in your Supabase SQL editor: